jlvdb/astropandas/README.md

 # astropandas

-Tools to expand on pandas functionality for astronomical operations.
+Tools to expand on pandas functionality for astronomical applications.

 ## Features

-- directly read and write FITS table data
+- directly read and write FITS table data, see `astropandas.read_fits` and `astropandas.to_fits`
-- match based on sky coordinates
+- match based on sky coordinates, see `astropandas.match`